rFlex/SCWaveformView/README.md

   * Colors are changeable at runtime without reprocessing the asset.
   * Doesn't have to read the whole file if you display only a portion of your audio on screen.
   * Features a scrollable waveform view..
+  * Can set a precision to make the drawing faster on some devices
+  * LineWidth is changeable so you can have a unique waveform design
   * Set the asset, then you are good to go.
   * ARC.